yaoweideng/MotifBench/readme.md

 * [ESMFold](https://github.com/facebookresearch/esm) is used for protein structure prediction.
 * [Foldseek](https://github.com/steineggerlab/foldseek) is used for structural clustering and novelty evaluation.
 If you use the scripts herein in published research, please consider crediting these resources.

+We also thank Marvin Li for suggestions that improved the usability of the benchmark.